Pistonite/celer/docs/src/plugin/link.md

       notes: Click .link([here]https://example.com) to see the notes
 ```
 :::tip
-The link already inherits styles from the Celer UI (with a different color and underline).
+The `includes: link` makes sure that the existing link style are inherited.
+See [Tags Configuration](../route/config/tags.md)
-Only override the style if needed!
+for more details.
 :::
 :::warning
 Specifying `underline: false` will probably have no effect because Celer UI renders